quantopian/trading_calendars/README.md

 ### Why are open times one minute late?

-Due to its historical use in the [Zipline](https://github.com/quantopian/zipline) backtesting system, `trading_calendars` will only indicate a market is open on the completion of the first minute bar in a day.
+Due to its historical use in the [Zipline](https://github.com/quantopian/zipline) backtesting system, `trading_calendars` will only indicate a market is open upon the completion of the first minute bar in a day.
 As an example, on a regular trading day for NYSE:

-- 9:30:00 returns market closed.
+- 9:30:00 is treated as closed.
-- 9:30:01 returns market closed.
+- 9:30:01 is treated as  closed.
-- 9:31:00 is the first time returned as open.
+- 9:31:00 is the first time treated as open.
-- 16:00:00 returns market open
+- 16:00:00 is treated as open

-This does not affect calendars you define yourself, but is true of all existing calendars in the library.
+This may change in the future.

 ## Calendar Support